 Earlier in life Leibo held a a great many jobs from shoe salesman and gas station attendant to Fuller Brush man and even spent almost two years at Stanford University interviewing people about their sex lives during the mid 1970s.
 In short, he brings to all his work, from teaching and writing to commentary, a very broad and diverse range of experiences to draw upon.

-Professor Leibo is the author/and or editor of many academic and popular works, among them:
+Professor Leibo is the author/and or editor/adviser for many academic and popular works, among them:

 Adviser with Li Yang of the English language translation of Tsinghua University’s Annual Review of Low Carbon Development in China (2011-2012) in press Brill Publications